Last Energy: History

-According to Bloomberg, by February 2024, Last Energy had "secured agreements for 51 units throughout Europe, totaling an estimated $32 billion in value".
 In March 2024, Last Energy displayed a prototype of its nuclear reactor module outside CERAWeek in Houston, Texas.
 In April 2024, the company held a similar demonstration event in downtown Washington, D.C. and invited executives from the data center industry.
 In April 2024, Kugelmass confirmed during a BBC interview that data centers made up approximately half of Last Energy's commercial agreements, which were for over 55 reactors at that point.
 In April 2024, Kugelmass was a featured speaker for SOSV's Earth Day + series.

 In June 2024, Last Energy announced a research partnership with the NATO Energy Security Centre of Excellence to identify applications for micro-nuclear technologies on NATO military bases, in addition to exploring opportunities to deploy microreactors.

 In August 2024, Last Energy announced that it had closed a $40 million Series B round earlier in the year, bringing total capital raised to $64 million since 2019.

 In October 2024, the company announced plans to develop four microreactors on the vacant site of a decommissioned, coal-fired power plant, the Llynfi power station.
 The 80MW project is expected to create a capital investment of £300 million and will provide power to regional industrial customers in Bridgend in South Wales.

 In October 2024, Last Energy's Project Quantum, which will provide power to data centers in Europe, was one of nine selected by the European Commission to advance to "Project Working Group" status under the European Industrial Alliance on Small Modular Reactors.
 Companies with this status receive project development a support to expand SMR deployment under the Alliance.

 The United States Department of Energy (DOE) announced on October 29, 2024 that Oak Ridge National Laboratory would provide material characterization support to Last Energy under its IRA-funded clean energy technology acceleration program.

 According to Reuters, in December 2024, the Export-Import Bank of the United States issued a letter of intent to Last Energy indicating a willingness to provide $103.7 million in debt financing for the delivery of its first microreactor in Wales.

 The Office for Nuclear Regulation, the United Kingdom's nuclear industry regulator, admitted Last Energy's South Wales project into nuclear site licensing in February 2025.
 As World Nuclear News reported, this made the Last Energy project "the first new site for a commercial nuclear power reactor to enter licensing since the Torness Advanced Gas Cooled Reactor plant in Scotland in 1978."

+In December 2025, Last Energy raised $100 million in an oversubscribed Series C funding round led by Astera Institute, with participation from Galaxy Interactive, Gigafund, and Woori Technology Investment Co.

 Design and construction

-The company’s first product, the PWR-20, is a 20 MWe micro-modular nuclear power plant, made up of modules that collectively fit inside of a standard shipping container.
+The company’s first product, the PWR-20, is a 20 MWe micro-modular nuclear power plant.
 The purpose of modular design is to ensure that all pieces of the power plant can be constructed in a factory, transported via trucks, and then delivered as a kit onsite with a "plug-in ready" electrical system.